lule-ahmedi/StreamReasoning/README.md

 # C-SWRL and StreamJess

-C-SWRL & StreamJess are Stream Reasoning systems, extending C-SPARQL with non-monotonic capabilities.
+- C-SWRL & StreamJess are Stream Reasoning systems, extending C-SPARQL with non-monotonic capabilities.
 C-SWRL is a unique Semantic Web system for reasoning over stream data, while StreamJess is a Jess system capable of expressive reasoning over stream data.

-# Downloads
-Systems are written in Java 1.8.
+- Systems are written in Java 1.8.
 The "ready to go packs" are NetBeans projects.

-C-SWRL can be downloaded here, while StreamJess here.

 # Using C-SWRL
 To start using C-SWRL the following steps need to be performed: